Sordid-Arrays/Turntify/_PRESS-RELEASE.md

 ## Heading ##
   > Name the product in a way the reader (i.e. your target customers) will understand.
+  Sorts playlists to curate music to fit your party's current energy, and incorporates suggestions from your friends into your playlist
 ## Sub-Heading ##
   > Describe who the market for the product is and what benefit they get.
 One sentence only underneath the title.
+  >Party hosts can cut out the stress of managing guest requests and DJ-ing, collecting requests from guests using a simple energy dial to play the right type of song at the right time.

 ## Summary ##
   > Give a summary of the product and the benefit.
 Assume the reader will not read anything else so make this paragraph good.

 ## Problem ##
   > Describe the problem your product solves.

 ## Solution ##
   > Describe how your product elegantly solves the problem.